 The Vaudreuil-Dorion Fire Department prioritizes prevention in its activities.
 All its firefighters are trained to deal with various emergencies and they each meet training requirements under the law.

 The Fire Department

-The Fire Department also has agreements to cover the Municipalities of Vaudreuil-sur-le-Lac and L'Île-Cadieux.
+The Fire Department also has agreements to cover the Municipalities of Vaudreuil-sur-le-Lac, L'Île-Cadieux and Pointe-des-Cascades.

 The Fire Department puts much care into its prevention activities.
 The Fire Prevention Division is responsible for residential fire prevention visits, which are required by the Schéma de couverture de risques en sécurité incendie (fire safety cover plan) of the Ministère de la Sécurité publique du Québec.
 The purpose of these visits is ultimately to reduce fires and their devastating consequences.
 Firefighters will arrive at your door clearly identified in uniform, from Monday to Thursday from 9:00 AM to 8:00 PM and Friday and Saturday from 9:00 AM to 5:00 PM.
 During their visit, they will verify the presence of a functional smoke alarm on all floors of the building as required by by-laws, and will check extinguishers and carbon monoxide detectors.
 They will also provide useful tips and information on heating, electricity, evacuation plans, frying food and clearance of exit points.
 Lastly, these visits make it possible to update the 911 Centre data bank.
 Accordingly, following an emergency call, the dispatcher is able to provide information to firefighters to intervene adequately during a fire.

 The 4 Fire Prevention Technicians are also responsible for inspections to ensure compliance with building fire standards, such as schools, daycares, seniors' residences, businesses and industries on the territory.
 They also assess construction plans and respond to residents’ requests related to fire prevention.